 What qualifications and training is needed to be a sommelier?

 Sommeliers are not required to complete education in the field of wine, however it can be beneficial in climbing up the career ladder.
 There are world-renowned qualifications that can be taken to increase your knowledge of oenology and position you well in the competitive industry.
-For example Le Cordon Bleu London offers a Diploma in Wine, Gastronomy and Management.
+For example Le Cordon Bleu London offers a wide range of wine and sommelier courses of different length, including a Diploma in Wine, Gastronomy and Management.
 This is a 6 month long full-time course, which enables aspiring sommeliers to develop key areas such as wine sensory analysis, wine production, food and wine pairing, marketing and business management.

 Students also have the opportunity to gain experience of being a sommelier by taking an internship.
 The Internship Pathway offered by Le Cordon Bleu London allows students to get hands-on experience in the workplace for 3 months upon completing the Diploma in Wine, Gastronomy and Management programme.